-Group term insurance plans are coverage plans provided by the employers for their employees who are working full-time in their companies, organisations, businesses, or any other large group of people associated together.
+Group term insurance plans are coverage plans provided by the employers for their employees who are working full-time in their companies, organizations, businesses, or any other large group of people associated together.

-Under Group term insurance plans, the moment an individual leaves the company/organisation/group he is working with, he will not be a part of the group term policy anymore.
+Under Group term insurance plans, the moment an individual leaves the company/organization/group he is working with, he will not be a part of the group term policy anymore.

 Features of a Term Insurance Policy

-Enlisted are few key features of the term insurance plans that make them stand out:
+Enlisted are few key features of the best term insurance plans that make them stand out: